 A peaceful retreat surrounded by cypresses and pines – yet only 15 minutes by car, bus or taxi from the maze of Palma de Mallorca’s shopping streets – Castillo Hotel Son Vida perches high above the bay of Palma.

-By day, take a dip in the grand outside pool set amid palms and pine trees, or tee off on three nearby championship golf courses.
+By day, take a dip in the grand outside pool set amid palms and pine trees, or tee off on any one of three nearby championship golf courses.

 At night, dine on the outdoor stone terrace, lit by crystal oil lamps.

-A new spa features a state-of-the-art gym and light-filled treatment rooms with underfloor heating.
+A spa features a state-of-the-art gym and light-filled treatment rooms with underfloor heating.

 Some fincas are pleasantly modest; others are top-notch with guest casitas, swimming pools and 300-thread-count linens.

-Spoil yourself with a suite; the Oliva suite has a huge outdoor terrace overlooking the mountains and terracotta tile roofs of Soller.
+Spoil yourself with a suite featuring a huge outdoor terrace overlooking the mountains and terracotta tile roofs of Soller.